krokozyab/ofjdbc/README.md

 3. **Create report in OTBI**

-   In you fusion instance un-archive DM_ARB.xdm.catalog and RP_ARB.xdo.catalog from otbireport catalog of this repository.
+   In you fusion instance un-archive DM_ARB.xdm.catalog and RP_ARB.xdo.catalog from otbireport catalog of this repository into /Shared Foldrs/Custom/Financials folder (that can br different see logic in souce code).

 ---